 Why?
 The extra few minutes allow all the good stuff to head from mom to baby!
 Remember, the blood flowing to the baby from the placenta is full of nutrients, including; oxygen, iron, and stem cells.
 Delayed cord clamping increases the chance of the improved iron levels, which leads to my first point, enhanced mental and physical development.
 Boom!

 Total Blood Volume

 The placenta holds about 1/3 of your baby's total blood volume.
 If the cord is clamped immediately after birth, then guess what?
 They start life with 2/3 of their blood volume.
 Unless they need to be resuscitated, then this is bonkers to choose!
 Can you imagine donating 1/3 of your blood volume and taking your free movie ticket from the blood bank?
 HELL NO!
 By allowing the baby to take their blood volume with them, we improve their clotting factors, increase their platelet levels and boost their circulation!

 Allowing the stem cell-rich blood to transfer to the baby from the placenta after birth is a no-brainer.
 Delayed cord clamping improves all the baby's systems, but immune system improvements are critical.
 Immunity is an integral part of protecting our babes, momma!
 I could go on and on about the benefits of delayed cord clamping.
 Surely you see the point and, hopefully, have been spurred on to research more about this topic

 Delayed Cord Clamping and C-sections

-The benefits of delaying clamping the cord are beneficial for both vaginal and cesarean births.
-Again, this is a must to discuss with your providers before you are running to the OR for a c/s.
+Delaying clamping the cord is beneficial for both vaginal and cesarean births.
+Again, this must be discussed with your providers before you run to the OR for a c/s.
 Be sure to include it in your birth preference plan.